Website The Kellogg PEAK Initiative

 Youth Leadership - Potential, Experience, Access, Knowledge

 POSITION SUMMARY: The Team Sports Program Counselor provides campers opportunities to play and explore team sports.
 The main objective of the LVC team sport program is to build cooperation skills and build awareness of different cultural traditions through sports.

 BASIC FUNCTION AND RESPONSIBILITY

-Assist in preparation of and actively participate in camp programming including evening activities, camper choice time, bus duty, and more.
+Actively participate in camp life and programming including evening activities, camper choice time, theme days, bus duty, and more.